Project-Bradnails/Bradnails/README.md

 8. Click on the game's icon or click run

 ## Tips
-- We VERY heavily recommend to always run your games when you have disconnected your internet.
+- We very heavily recommend to always run your games when you have disconnected your internet.
 This can save both you and us a lot of issues later down the road.
 - We recommend running all your games on a "different desktop."
 You can do this by pressing Windows + tab and pressing the new desktop button.
 This way if staff is trying to check your computer, they likely will only see your actual work.
 - To access games easier, right click the application create a shortcut.
 You can drag this shortcut anywhere, making it convenient to access